Using concept maps#

 Using concept maps for learning and memorizing#

-Concept maps are not only useful in increasing learning!
-They also help you retain and remember key ideas because you can use them for long-term information storage and review.
+Concept maps are not only useful while you’re first learning — they also help you retain and remember key ideas over the long term, because they give you something compact to retrieve from during review.
 You can do this using Refresh Reviews.
-Refresh Reviews are a primary Memletics strategy for achieving long-term retention.
-A Refresh Review is simply a technique of regularly reviewing information after you’ve completed a course.
-It’s a means of making sure that information stays in your mind.
-A Refresh Review may take a few minutes a week or a few hours a month.
-The times will vary according to how important the knowledge is and how often you use it.
-During those times, you can refer to your concept maps to gain a quick overview of the information and the organization of its key concepts.
-The result will be that you remember information longer and more effectively.
+Refresh Reviews are a primary Memletics strategy for achieving long-term retention, and they are simply spacing applied after a course is over: regularly revisiting information so it stays in your mind.
+A Refresh Review may take a few minutes a week or a few hours a month, varying with how important the knowledge is and how often you use it.
+The most effective way to spend that time is not to reread the map but to redraw it from memory and then check — turning each review into a fresh retrieval attempt rather than another comfortable reread.
+Where you only need a quick refresher, glancing at the map to recover the overview and organisation of its key concepts is fine.
+Either way, the result is that you remember information longer and more reliably.

 Using concept maps while studying#